akuma517/python_codes/Automation/README.md

-# python_codes
+# Automation Code
 The script allows the user to switch between two windows automatically.

 ## Run Environment:
     Linux

 ## Description:
 Loops switching between the two open window in linux environment.
 The name and duration of switch for both windows is configurable.
 To exit the loop, PRESS 'ESC'.

 ## Dependencies:
     - pynput  # pip install pynput